aws-samples/config-resource-compliance-dashboard/README.md

 #### AWS Config compliance
 - At-a-glance status of compliant and non-compliant resources and AWS Config rules.
-- Compliance score for AWS Config rules and conformance packs, and AWS resources.
+- Compliance score for AWS Config rules, conformance packs, and AWS resources.
 - Month-by-month compliance trend for resources and AWS Config rules.
 - Compliance breakdown by service, account, and Region.
 - Compliance tracking for AWS Config rules and conformance packs.